Koudocko/LightShow/README.md

 The mode tells the program whether you want to run analog or digital mode, ANALOG and DIGITAL macros defined.

-Now in some loop statement or in your arduino loop entry point, call the refresh() method.
+Now in some loop statement or in your arduino loop entry point, call the refresh() method, as this will update the state of the light.

-This will update the state of the light.
+However, make sure to call the begin() method right before you begin executing, as this will initialize the first node.

 ## Expressions